BestEver2000/Employee-Insights-and-HR-Analytics/README.md

 ## Database Description
 The database consists of three tables:

-Employee: Contains information about employees, including their ID, joining date, job title, exit date, and other relevant details.
+__Employee__: Contains information about employees, including their ID, joining date, job title, exit date, and other relevant details.
-Diversity: Contains demographic information about employees, such as race, gender, and other diversity-related data.
+__Diversity__: Contains demographic information about employees, such as race, gender, and other diversity-related data.
-Survey: Contains survey responses from active employees within the organization.
+__Survey__: Contains survey responses from active employees within the organization.

 ## Data Structure
 ![Description of the image](ERD.png)